PhantomAppDevelopment/firebase-as3/database/README.md

 Remember to remove the event listener once you have finished working with the realtime data or it will continue listening to it.

-Auth works exactly the same as with non-realtime data, you only need to provide the `auth` parameter with a valid `idToken` in the URL.
+Auth works exactly the same as with non-realtime data, you only need to provide the `auth` parameter with a valid `authToken` in the URL.

 ## Modyfing the Database